hashgraph/hedera-mirror-node/docs/design/nft.md

 - Add an `Nft` domain object with the same fields as the schema.
 - Add an `NftTransfer` domain object with the same fields as the schema.
 - Add an `NftBalance` domain object with the same fields as the schema.
-- Add an `NFT` enum value to `EntityTypeEnum`.
 - Add `NftBalance` list to `AccountBalances` domain object

 #### Balance Parsing

 Need information on file format.
 Effectively envision:

-- Update `ProtoBalanceFileReader` to handle new NFT transfer list
+- Update `ProtoBalanceFileReader` to handle new NFT balance list
-  - Either deprecate use of the csv file or also add support for new CSV `BalanceFileReader` based on new format
+  - If the NFT balance list is added to the CSV version (see [questions](#outstanding-questions-and-concerns)), add support for new CSV `BalanceFileReader` based on new format
   - Add `NftBalance` to the `AccountBalance` object as they are read.
 - Update `AccountBalanceFileParser` to persist the `NftBalance`